evannguyenprog/csc7710_finalproj/README.md

 Clean Up UI
 Error Handling for the Forms
-Need Logic for Compiling Station Data json and loading into db (currently executed by hand)
+Need Logic for Compiling Station Data json and loading into db (currently executed by hand) Might have issues running app on clone, check data and make sure schema is correct for the db